Coder-4000/Coder-4000/README.md

 # About Me.
 Hi i 'm new to GitHub and exicited to start my coding journey.
-I'm learning programming web developement, and exploring new technologies.
+I'm learning programming, web developement, and exploring new technologies.

 ## My Goals.
 - Learn Python and web development.